General Questions about Physical Therapy

 I have taken courses on a semester system and a quarter system.
 How do I convert from semester credits to quarter credits so that I might calculate my science GPA?

 A 3 semester credit course is the equivalent of a 4.5 quarter credit course.
-To convert from quarter to semester credits, multiply quarter credits by 0.67.
+To convert from quarter to semester credits, multiple quarter credits by 0.67.
 To convert from semester to quarter credits, multiply semester units by 1.5.

 Who should write my letters of recommendation?